cffls/cardano-stake-pool-desirability/README.md

 ## What is this project?

 This project estimates desirabilities of Cardano stack pools, as well as rewards for stack pool leaders and stack pool members. <br>
 The calculation is based on [cardano delegation design specification](https://github.com/input-output-hk/fm-ledger-rules/tree/master/docs/delegation_design_spec).
+A compiled pdf version is available [here](https://github.com/cffls/cardano-stake-pool-desirability/blob/master/delegation_design_spec.pdf).

 ### What is desirability?